yanganto/relayer-game/README.md

 1. Any relayer can relay a ethereum header on the darwinia chain
 2. Any challenger can challenge the relayer with the challenge info non-exsist
     - challenger needs to bond some value for each challenge before the half challenge time over
-    - relayer needs to submit the sampling headers based on the challenge and the `sample function`
+    - relayer needs to submit the sampling headers based on the challenge and the `sampling function`
 3. Close game
     1. The challengers stop challenging, the relayer wins and all challengers will be slashed
     2. The relayer can not provided the next sampling block block pass the validation before the next half challenge time over